simon-wolf/blog/_drafts/2025-03-02-seeing-the-difference.md

 I know that this is going to be a long, on-going, journey and that there may be times when I loose motivation but I really hope that by adding some jogging into the mix and also some outdoor cycling when the weather is better I will have enough variety of activities to keep me engaged until it all really does become an ingrained part of my lifestyle.

-At 52 I will say that it is never too late to start this sort of journey and whether it helps me live a longer, healthier life or not, I'm feeling better about myself physically and mentally right now.
+52 is definitely not too late to start this sort of journey and whether it helps me live a longer, healthier life or not, I'm feeling better about myself physically and mentally right now.
 This has all been a positive process with no real down-sides apart from the cost of it all.
 But more about that another time.